MentixLynx/schueler-hackathon-app/README.md

 1. Install NodeJS LTS https://nodejs.org/en/download.
 2. Install VSCode https://code.visualstudio.com/.
 3. Install Git https://git-scm.com/.
-4. Clone the Github repository https://github.com/qaware/bwinf-login-app.git by executing `git clone https://github.com/qaware/bwinf-login-app.git` in a folder of your choosing.
+4. Clone the Github repository https://github.com/qaware/schueler-hackathon-app.git by executing `git clone https://github.com/qaware/schueler-hackathon-app.git` in a folder of your choosing.
-5. Open the cloned repository folder in VScode File -> Open Folder... and select the bwinf-login-app folder.
+5. Open the cloned repository folder in VScode File -> Open Folder... and select the schueler-hackathon-app folder.
 6. Install the recommended Extensions for this Project by selecting the Extensions Tab on the left and typing `@recommended` in the search bar.
 Then press the *Install Workspace Recommended Extensions*, which is a cloud with an arrow pointing down beneath the search bar.
 7. In the bottom of your VScode window you can find a terminal.
 If there is no terminal open it by pressing Terminal -> New Terminal or strg-shift-ö.
 Enter `npm install` and execute the command.
 8. Install [localtunnel](https://github.com/localtunnel/localtunnel) by entering `npm install -g localtunnel` into the terminal.